sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 ## Multi-Class Confusion Matrix

-This code scales for multi-class classification, the more common use case.
+This code scales for multi-class classification, the more common use case can be seen below.

 ![Multiclass Classification Confusion Matrix](/assets/confusion_matrices/multiclass_classification_plot.png)

 # Performance Metrics Calculated from Confusion Matrices

-Even if you don't want to plot a confusion matrix, the information contained within them are often used to calculate common classification results, such as; Precision, Recall and F1-Score
+Even if you don't want to plot a confusion matrix, the information contained within them are often used to calculate common classification results, such as; Precision, Recall and F1-Score.

 ## Recall
-Recall the ratio of true positives, or correct, predictions, against the total number of actuals, or ground truths, for that class.
-It gives an idea of how many of the total number of classes you classifier correctly detected in the dataset.
-Defined as:
+Recall the ratio of true positives, or correct predictions, against the total number of actuals, for that class.
+It gives an idea on how many of the total number of classes you classifier correctly detected in the dataset, defined as:

 $$ recall = \frac{ TP }{ TP + FN } $$

 [Further explanation on Recall](https://en.wikipedia.org/wiki/Precision_and_recall#Recall)

 ## Precision
-Precision shows the ratio of true positive, or correct, predictions, against the total number of model predictions for that class.
+Precision shows the ratio of true positive, or correct predictions, against the total number of model predictions for that class.
 By showing the ratio of correct predictions against all predictions for that class, precision gives an indication on how *precise* a classifier is at predicting a given class.

 $$ precision = \frac{ TP }{ TP + FP } $$